Graham Tulloch

 Chain of Evidence

-- Step 2: Caitlin's witness statement says she saw Tulloch's porch light on at 'about half five' as she drove past on her way home.
-But the smart home system log shows the porch light activates on a timer at 6:00 p.m.
-At 5:30 p.m. the light was not on.
-She could only have seen it if she drove past after 6:00 p.m., placing her in the village during the murder window.
+- Step 3: Howell's witness statement says she saw Tulloch's porch light on at 'about half five.'
+The smart home log shows the porch light activates on a timer at 6:00 p.m.
+She could not have seen it before 6:00 p.m.
+She was in the village during the murder window, not driving home to Cheltenham as she claimed.

-- Step 3: A car wash receipt places Caitlin at the Cotswold Car Wash in Stow-on-the-Wold at 6:48 p.m., 28 minutes after the estimated time of impact.
+- Step 4: A car wash receipt from Stow-on-the-Wold at 6:48 p.m. places Howell cleaning her vehicle 28 minutes after the estimated time of impact.
 Stow is 15 minutes south of Drystone Lane.
-She was cleaning the vehicle that struck Tulloch.
+The timing is consistent with striking Tulloch at approximately 6:20 p.m. and driving south to the car wash.

 Red Herrings Explained